 Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
-All UK businesses are eligible for the scheme.
+Under the Coronavirus Job Retention Scheme, which is now open, all UK employers can access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
+All UK businesses are eligible.

 According to businesssupport.gov.uk, “HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.”
 Once HMRC have received your claim and it is eligible for the grant, they will pay it via BACs payment to a UK account.
 This support is for employees on PAYE only.